Clan Maclaine of Lochbuie: 17th century and Civil War

 John Mor the seventh chief was renowned as an excellent swordsman and when an Italian master-at-arms challenged the Scottish nobles to meet him in a duel, John Mor accepted the challenge.
 John Mor fought and killed the Italian in the presence of the king and court.
 His son was Hector the eighth of Lochbuie who initiated the spelling of the surname as Maclaine which was the accepted spelling used by subsequent chiefs.

 Historically Roman Catholic and proud to see a Scottish monarch on the throne, the Maclaines of Lochbuie, along with the MacLeans, fought on the side of the Royalists in the English Civil War against Oliver Cromwell and his Parliamentarians.
 Murdoch Mor, the tenth chief, fought for James Graham, 1st Marquis of Montrose in 1645 and as a result his lands were forfeited and not restored until 1661.

 The twelfth chief, Hector, was the victor at the first battle of the Jacobite campaign of 1689 where he overcame five troops of horse sent by Hugh Mackay's army to intercept him.
 He also took part in the Battle of Killiecrankie where Mackay's forces were annihilated in the same year.

 18th century and Jacobite risings

-However, the Maclaines of Lochbuie and other clans were persuaded by Duncan Forbes, Lord Culloden not to rise with Bonnie Prince Charlie in 1745.
+The Maclaines of Lochbuie and other clans were persuaded by Duncan Forbes, Lord Culloden not to rise with Bonnie Prince Charlie in 1745.
 Thus the Maclaines and MacLeans were spared the ramifications that resulted throughout northern Scotland as a result of Charles's defeat at the Battle of Culloden.
-The Maclaines later on converted to Presbyterianism as a result of the rising influence of that denomination in the lowlands.
+The Maclaines later converted to Presbyterianism as a result of the rising influence of that denomination in the lowlands.

 During the American Revolution, many Highland regiments were raised in Scotland, and rarely one of them was formed that did not consist of a MacLean or a Maclaine.
 The period of colonization before the Revolution saw many Maclaines and MacLeans settle in the sandhills of eastern North Carolina, and these settlers were almost all British sympathizers during the war.

+19th century to present

+The 22th Chief Donald made a fortune in Java in the nineteenth century with which he cleared the estate of debt.
+The 24th Chief Kenneth Douglas Lorne [MC; Croix de Guerre with Palm] Lost the Lochbuie estates in controversial lawsuit resulting in final foreclosure in March 1922.
+The estate was sold in 1922 to Sir Richard Garton, descendants of whom still own and farm the estate.
+The current chief of the clan is The Much Honoured Lorne Gillean Ian McLaine of Lochbuie, Baron of Moy.
+He is the 26th hereditary chief of the clan.